 Religious Studies Masters Degree Program Information

-Master's degrees in religious studies may be hosted through theological seminaries, university-based departments of theology, seminaries or divinity schools.
+Master's degrees in religious studies may be offered by theological seminaries, university departments of theology, seminaries or divinity schools.
 Specializations and subject areas are equally diverse, including areas such as eastern religions, religious history, religious philosophy, Christianity, Judaism and Buddhism.
 Still others include religious ethics, Islam, Hebrew, Old Testament or New Testament.

 In the United States, Christianity and related studies make up the majority of religious studies programs, but lessons are often interdisciplinary, incorporating techniques from fields such as sociology, anthropology, history, linguistics and even economics.
-Many programs place a heavy emphasis on languages; sometimes language studies are prerequisite, and sometimes this they are a requirement for graduation.
-Most religious studies programs require at least reading proficiency in French and German, although this is often subject to change based on the religion studied.
-For example, a student studying Islam might have to learn Arabic.
+Many programs emphasize languages, which aids in the required original research.

 Applicants must have at least a bachelor's degree to be considered for admission to master's degrees programs in religious studies.
 Other requirements might include letters of recommendation, GRE scores and a personal statement.
 The strongest applicants commonly have reading proficiency in one or more languages, as well as backgrounds in history, anthropology, psychology or sociology.